uvsmtid/common-salt-states/docs/bootstrapping.md

     ```
     examples/uvsmtid/centos-5.5-minimal
     ```
+    or
+    ```
+    ```
-* The action template methods are implemented in `actions.*` modules.
+* The action Template Methods are implemented in `actions.*` modules.
 * Use case is a parameter for action template method coordinate setup steps differently depending on the use case.
 * Bootstrap environment points to one of the configuration files under `conf` directory.
-These configuratoin files are Python modules containing primarily value assignments to different data structures.
+These configuration files are Python modules containing primarily value assignments to data structures for each step.
-* Among other things, configuration file specifies `target_platform` which points to specific implementation of themplate method in `platforms.*` modules.
+* Among other things, configuration file specifies `target_platform` which points to specific implementation of Themplate Method in `platforms.*` modules.
+* All configuration files are generated through Salt.
-* Each implementation of template method requires multiple steps.
+* Each implementation of Template Method requires multiple steps.
-  Instead of implementing them, `platforms.*` modules simply call existing implementation (outside of the class) in `steps.[step name].*` module.
+  Instead of implementing them directly, `platforms.*` modules simply call existing (outside of the class) implementation in `steps.[step name].*` module.

+### Build ###

+In addition to general approach, `build` action has some pecularities to note:
+* Pillar data has [URI_prefix][20] key which specifies where all resources are placed.
+In order to make sure this prefix points to local filesystem for bootstrap `deploy` action, the value of `URI_prefix` has to be rewritten to `salt://` URI scheme.

+TODO: What else `build` actually does?
+Downloads resources?
+Checks out repositories?
+And, as above, rewrites pillar.

+### Deploy ###

+TODO: Is there something to mention for `deploy` action?

 ## Facts ##